ayust/alpha-guide/content/rookie-fitting/amarr.md

 These basic crystals will never burn out, so all you need to buy is two.
 Multifrequency is the shortest-ranged basic crystal, but does the most damage.
 Since you're going to be fighting a close range anyway, more damage is good.

+The reusable `Acolyte I` combat drone can be launched to fly independently to distant enemies, dealing EM damage to them.
+Remember to order your drone to return to your Drone Bay before warping, or if it is taking damage from enemy fire.

 ### Defenses